rtorres90/webelement_highlighter/README.md

 [![Build Status](https://travis-ci.org/rtorres90/webelement_highlighter.svg?branch=master)](https://travis-ci.org/rtorres90/webelement_highlighter)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 WebElementHighlighter is library to highlight WebElements.
+It was made to use it on automated tests, specially when you want to highlight errors on a webpage.

 Features.
 ---------